jomo/imgur-screenshot/README.md

     imgur-screenshot.sh check

 That's it.
-You can bind the script to a hotkey or add it to your $PATH for quick access ;)
+You can bind the script to a hotkey or add it (or a symlink) to your $PATH for quick access ;)

 **Enjoy!**